tobias-schnabel/mcnnm/README.md

 ### Requirements

-lightweight-mcnnm is compatible with Python 3.9 or later and depends on JAX and NumPy.
-Cuda-compatible versions of Jax are not currently supported directly by lightweight-mcnnm, but you can use JAX with CUDA support by installing it separately.
+lightweight-mcnnm is compatible with Python 3.10 or later and depends on JAX and NumPy.
+CUDA-compatible versions of Jax are not currently supported directly by lightweight-mcnnm, but you can use JAX with CUDA support by installing it separately.

 ### Installing from PyPI